 Improvements that have been made

-Further actions measures may have been recorded when the risk assessment is initially carried out followed by the implementation of an action plan for these improvements to be carried out.
+Further action measures may have been recorded when the assessment is initially carried out followed by the implementation of an action plan for these improvements to be carried out.

 For instance, installing a new conveyor belt with the purpose of reducing manual handling, installing new ventilation systems to reduce the exposure levels to dangerous chemicals and/or fumes.